MouriNaruto/MouriDocs/docs/9/ReadMe.md

   `PROTOCOL_RDP`, that can make the RDP server in the Guest OS can handle the connection request successfully.

+## Available Implementations

+- For Windows XP / Server 2003 / Vista / Server 2008 / 7 / Server 2008 R2 / 8 /
+  Server 2012 guests, I had implemented a tool called SynthRdp, you can get the source code and prebuilt binaries from [NanaRun] GitHub repository.
+- For Linux guests, I had implemented a tool called RelayLab.Tools, you can get the source code from [RelayLab] GitHub repository.

 ## Afterwords

 Hope you can enjoy this article.